ScribesEye/Obsidian-Dungeons-Dragons-Vault/src/site/notes/Goblin One Shot/Player introduction Goblins.md

 The noble has the following [banner](https://dnd5e.wikidot.com/wondrous-items:banner-of-the-krig-rune) with him and 2 uncommon magic items of your choosing.
 #### Inspiration
 Some references for how I'm imagining goblins and their culture, [aesthetics](https://www.youtube.com/watch?v=XVF9rS5ThD4) start at 2:50 or 7:50 if you just want reference, then music [1](https://www.youtube.com/watch?v=AX3WB3aNDuk)  and if you want more examples [2](https://www.youtube.com/watch?v=Y4cL9WvLCR4) and [3](https://www.youtube.com/watch?v=t50JFHIupPU).
 Generally you can look at cultures from the Eurasian steppes for real world references and then toss in some fey and/or chaotic energy for extra flavor.

+#### General Rules
+2024 rules, backwards compatible if there is not a new version in the 2024 rules.
+Custom backgrounds are allowed Flanking a creature gives +2 to attack rolls.
+An ally can only be considered for flanking if they are conscious and are not themselves flanked.
+Unarmed strikes can be considered for the weapon mastery property and it has the sap property
+Additional origin feats: Strike of the giants, Artificer Initiate, Meta magic adept, Divinely Favored, Gift of the Chromatic Dragon, Gift of the Metallic Dragon, Martial Adept
+Find familiar: It shares your initiative and goes before your turn.